West Ham station: Incidents

 On 15 March 1976, seven people were injured by a Provisional IRA bomb on a Metropolitan line train.
 The terrorist then shot and killed the train's driver Julius Stephen.

 Location

 The station is located at the corner of Durban Road and Manor Road, in the London Borough of Newham.
 The station is named after the former parish and borough of West Ham within which it was located to the west of the centre.
 The neighbourhood of West Ham is located some distance to the north-east.
 Since West Ham United Football Club moved to the Boleyn Ground in 1904, the station is no longer located near their home ground.
 East London Rugby Football Club is situated nearby on Holland Road, which is also home to Kings Cross Steelers RFC and Phantoms RFC.

 Services

-The station is in London fare zone 2 and zone 3.
-The typical off-peak weekday service from the station is: